ghost368/ghost368.github.io/vscode.md

 * in settings Open folder in a new window -> switch to on (will open another folder without closing the current one)

+* Ctrl+Enter to open file from the side bar in a new split-screen section

 ---------------------------------------------------